 The corporations have suffered considerable losses as a result of this.
 Because of all of this, some airports/airport terminals have practically closed their business sales.
+I am not aware of any airports closing.
+What is the source of this assertion?
 The majority of governments responded by establishing regulations restricting domestic and international travel, and as of April 6, 2020, 96 percent of all domestic airline locations had limitations.
+In the US, there were some restrictions on international flights, but none for domestic flights.
 On the other hand, many airports remain open for cargo handling to maintain the air cargo industry's stability, which is critical for many households, towns, and businesses.
-Furthermore, many clients are concerned about their health and choose to stay at home rather than travel.
+Furthermore, many clients who are clients? are concerned about their health and choose to stay at home rather than travel.
 Passenger airlines have been crippled, resulting in significant losses.
+How large are the losses?

 Covid 19 has decreased demand for domestic flights; this is due to the travel restrictions introduced because of the rapid spread of the disease.
+This is not correct.
+The federal government did not impose restrictions on domestic flights.
 The COVID-19 pandemic had a fundamental impact on the domestic aircraft sector due to tour regulations and a drop in traveler calls.
-Significant decreases in passenger diversity resulted in the elimination of flights or empty airplanes between airports and decreased the number of airways, and caused many airways to defer their workforce or to claim three insolvencies.
+Significant decreases in passenger diversity resulted in the elimination of flights or empty airplanes between airports and decreased the number of airways I believe you mean airlines, and caused many airways to defer their workforce or to claim three insolvencies.
+There have been no major US airline bankruptcies.
 To reduce losses, others have tried to prevent refunds for canceled flights.
 Airlines and airport operators to have laid-off staff.
 The massive decline in demand for passenger air travel due to the COVID-19 epidemic and containment measures is jeopardizing the survival of several companies in the airline transport industry and the rest of the domestic aviation industry, expose many jobs at risk.
 Although the aviation industry has long been a focus of government policy, the COVID-19 issue has led to a fresh round of loans, loan guarantees, wage subsidies, and equity infusions, raising questions about competition and also better usage of public funds.
-These restrictions have led to a reduction in the number of passengers and, thus, many domestic flights with only a few people are canceled or flown.
+Details are needed.
+Subsidies shift the supply curve These restrictions What restrictions? have led to a reduction in the number of passengers and, thus, many domestic flights with only a few people are canceled or flown.
 Reduced passenger numbers have resulted in lower revenues, forcing people to be laid off and increasing losses.
+The federal subsidies required that airlines retain their employees.
+There were voluntary furloughs and retirements.